On time-inconsistent extended mean-field control problems with common noise: Time-inconsistent LQ Extended MFC Problems

-Next, we focus on the case when $M=\overline{M}=0$ (i.e., no cross term between the state and the control in the cost function $f$) and analyze the well-posedness of system \eqref{riccati1}-\eqref{linearode2}, which is one of our main results. \begin{proposition} Assume that for some $\delta>0$,
+For technical convenience, we shall focus on the case when $M=\overline{M}=0$ (i.e., no cross term between the state and the control in the cost function $f$) and analyze the well-posedness of system \eqref{riccati1}-\eqref{linearode2}, which is one of our main results. \begin{proposition} Assume that for some $\delta>0$,

 and the following monotonicity conditions are satisfied: for $0\leq t\leq\tau\leq s\leq T$,